Michaelleojacob/Michaelleojacob/README.md

 ### Hey, I'm Michael

+I have a passion for code, solving problems.
+I'm friendly, love to learn new things and always try and keep an open mind.
+You never know what you might learn from others so its best to listen!

+I solve difficult problems with simple but elegant solutions.

+Currently looking for full time work as:
+Software Developer, Web Dev, QA Tester, Software Support, and Frontend Dev.

 - 🔭 I’m currently working on https://www.theodinproject.com/
 - 🌱 I’m currently growing my skills and always wanting to get better
 - 👯 I’m looking to collaborate on anything javascript, or Ruby